 Hearing and vision screening will be conducted during the current school year, as time and resources permit.
-Screenings will be completed as recommended by the above entities on all kindergarten, first, third, fifth, seventh, ninth and eleventh grades; all new students; students receiving special services, and any student referred by a parent or teacher.
+Screenings will be completed as recommended by the above entities on all kindergarten, first, third, fifth, and seventh grades.
+Ninth and eleventh grades may be completed if time allows or upon request.

-Re-screenings and follow-ups Will be completed when appropriateParent/Guardian will receive written notice for those students who failed a screening exam.
+Re-screenings and follow-ups will be completed when appropriate.
+Parent/Guardian will receive written notice for those students who failed a screening exam.
 Parent/Guardian can request screening results.